This article applies to our On-Premise Appliance Filter and Firewall product only, not to Cloud.

 Step 2: Export and deploy the new CA

-- Deploy the certificate to any domain devices and BYOD devices that require it, using your preferred MDM solution.
+- Deploy the certificate to any domain-joined and BYO devices that require it, using your preferred MDM solution.

 Step 3: Set a New 'Default' Root CA